While we noted the slight increase in fee reported as $100 to $135 and initially this didn't feel tragic, disappointing but not tragic:

 If the business had only one registered agent individual they had the “not in business” registration, a fee of $50 each 3 years.

-For Tax Agents the above scenarios become 1 person practice from $750 to $1300
+- For Tax Agents, the above scenarios becomes 1 person practice from $750 to $1300

 We expect the level of concern will be significantly raised when people realise this increase.

 ICB has proposed to the TPB and the Minister the above analysis, and included the following comments:

 In an era where agents are under appropriate increased scrutiny on their competence and their expertise, in addition to the rapid technology changes requiring additional training and knowledge, this community is under significant stress and cost imposition.
 An increase in many businesses' registration fees of between 80% and 130% (as described in the above examples) seems unfair, if not unwarranted.
 We endorse the TPB taking on more activity in pursuing and prosecuting unregistered agents, as well as monitoring and ensuring the professional standards of registered agents are developed, and are pleased to see the increased budget allocation.